joelchrono12/joelchrono12.ml/_posts/2022-06-04-the-smartphones-ive-owned-so-far.md

 ## 2012

-Back then my dad didn't really liked smartphones, and didn't feel the need for one, and my mom had a similar sentiment.
+Back then my dad didn't really like smartphones, and didn't feel the need for one, and my mom had a similar sentiment.
 But one day we ended up at a gas station where they had an electronics store, my dad was buying a FM radio transmitter for the car.
 I saw some phones there, and I somehow convinced him on the spot to get a phone for mom.
 It was some terrible chinese knock-off that was super cheap.
 It ran android 2.3.5 and it kinda sucked, it was already out of date when we got it, I remember around that time learning about Nova Launcher and icons packs, and it all required Android 2.3.6 or 4.0.

 It didn't take long for my mom to give up on the touch keyboard and get another phone.
 The thing actually had quite a lot of buttons compared to today's navigation gestures; along the volume and power buttons, there also was a Search, Menu, Home, Back and Overview buttons, which is kinda interesting.